HelloWounderworld/pydantic/README.md

         source environment_name/bin/activate

-5. Now, you can install, using pip, fastapi package:
+5. Now, you can install, using pip, pydantic package:

-        pip install "fastapi[standard]"
+        pip install pydantic

     If you have a requirements.txt, just copy it inside of virtual environment directory and run following command